 If you like the list diagrams above, check the particular presentation slides set (click on slide picture to see details).

 - pre-designed variations of flat lists diagrams

-- text placeholders for listing set of items with list title, for agendas, comparisons or other enumerations
+- text placeholders for listing a set of items with list title, for agendas, comparisons or other enumerations

 - a bunch of universal flat icon symbols for infographics.
-For example: a man, thumbs up, magnifier for analysis or search concept, bullseye for objectives and goals concept, calendar, institution, mobile telephone, data chart symbol.
-So you can show all activities and actions you need.
+For example a man, thumbs up, magnifier for analysis or search concept, bullseye for objectives and goals concept, calendar, institution, mobile telephone, data chart symbol.
+So you can show all the activities and actions you need.
 You can add more icons exploring this Simple PowerPoint Icons Library

 - fully editable style, size and colors